 As a best practice organisation, we work hard to ensure our duty of care to our volunteers is met, and therefore all our volunteers are covered by our occupational health and safety policies and procedures.

-For those willing to step in the limelight, read more about becoming a media ambassador.
+For those willing to step into the limelight, read more about becoming a media ambassador.

 This role involves putting together membership packs and packs for people newly diagnosed with diabetes.
-The role involves a four hour shift at one of our offices, on a weekday of your choosing.
+This involves a four hour shift at one of our offices, on a weekday of your choosing.
 Other admin opportunities are also available.

 Diabetes WA is often the key charity partner for major Perth events and we need volunteers to help us during those times.
 Events are an ideal volunteering opportunity for a school or corporate group, however individual volunteers are welcome.